 We have an experienced, skilled and enthusiastic staff with every class having a full time teacher and teaching assistant.
 We are committed to quality first teaching and offer all children the opportunity to be happy, healthy and safe through an exciting and engaging curriculum.
 Our challenge led learning enables all children to achieve their best whatever their skills or ability.

-Experiences to enhance learning such as visitors, out of school trips and themed days.
-Parents are included in their child’s learning through weekly information sheets, home learning activities and reading cafes.
-We also encourage parents to help in school with various activities including clubs, reading and craft activities.
+Experiences to enhance learning such as visitors, out of school trips and themed days are organised at least every half term.
+Parents are included in their child’s learning through curriculum maps, knowledge organisers, weekly blogs, home learning activities and learning cafes.
+We encourage parents to help in school with various activities including clubs, reading and craft activities.

-The school hours are 9:00am to 3:15pm with extended school provision from 7:45am to 6pm.
-We open the doors at 8:45am.
+The school hours are 8:45am to 3:15pm with extended school provision from 7:45am to 6pm.
+We open the doors at 8:30am.

 Everybody likes to know when someone has been pleased with their service.
 It can help to boost morale and encourage staff, and it is useful to identify examples of good practice and to share them with others.
 If there is something that you think the school or an individual member of staff has done particularly well, perhaps something you have seen or a comment your child has made, please let us know by telephone, letter, email or in person.
 You can contact the office, member of staff concerned or let the headteacher know, who will in turn pass your compliment on.